I'm a Fool to Want You: Columbia Records releases

+1957 Capitol Records recording

 Sinatra recorded a second version at the Capitol Records Tower in Hollywood on May 1, 1957, arranged and conducted by Gordon Jenkins, which was released in 1957 on the album Where Are You?.
 This album was Sinatra’s first stereo recording.
 Capitol also released the song as part of an EP, EAP-2-855, EBFI-855.